 - Adults (17 and over)

-Within these broad groups there are obviously many sub-groups but regardless, a 12 year old and a 6 year old are still regarded as a young learner while a 19 year old or a 27 year old are adults.
+Within these broad groups, there are obviously many sub-groups, but regardless, a 12-year-old and a 6-year-old are still regarded as young learners, while a 19-year-old or a 27-year-old are adults.

-Kindergarden in all countries and online is always for learners 5 years and under.
-So regardless of where or how you teach, if you’re wanting to teach small children then kindergarden is for you.
+Kindergarten in all countries and online is always for five years and under learners.
+So regardless of where or how you teach, if you want to teach small children, then kindergarten is for you.

 Teaching kindergarten as an ESL teacher – pros and cons

 The use of non-linguistic cues in the classroom is essential at this level.
-It’s important for any new ESL teacher to be aware of each student’s level when it comes to their understanding and to be patient.
+It’s vital for any new ESL teacher to be aware of each student’s level of understanding and to be patient.

-At this level, you should speak to them in English as well as model the task you wish them to complete.
+You should speak to them in English at this level and model the task you wish them to complete.
 Non-verbal cues with props can help with this process immensely.

-For kindergarten it depends on the country.
-Some countries operate specific private language centers where children go, other countries operate in a similar fashion to America where kindergarten is a separate section of an elementary school.
+For kindergarten, it depends on the country.
+Some countries operate specific private language centers where children go; other nations operate similarly to America, where kindergarten is a separate section of an elementary school.

-- Children at this age typically go to class half the day, providing you with a lighter schedule than other ESL teachers.
+- Children at this age typically attend class half the day, providing you with a lighter schedule than other ESL teachers.

 - There are no tests or quizzes to prepare at this age level.

-- Your students get nap time and snacks which make your job a bit more relaxed.
+- Your students get nap time and snacks, making your job a bit more relaxed.

 - You must be patient and engaging for students at this age.

-- Singing songs and being animated in the classroom is expected and required.
+- Singing songs and being animated in the classroom are expected and required.

-- If you think kindergarten is just glorified babysitting then you’re not a good match for teaching this age as it is fundamental for their success in higher levels.
+- If you think kindergarten is glorified babysitting, you need to be a better match for teaching this age as it is fundamental for their higher-level success.

-The term “young learners” is an actual term in the ESL industry and it’s used to describe children between the ages of 6 and 18.
-To us here at Teach and GO we would break it up into young learners who are aged 6 to about 12, and then 13 to around 17.
+The term “young learners” is an actual term in the ESL industry, and it’s used to describe children between the ages of 6 and 18.
+Here at Teach and GO, we would break it up into young learners aged 6 to about 12 and then 13 to around 17.

-The main aspect of teaching students who are aged 6 to 12 is that they are good at learning concrete topics and the language you choose to teach should reflect that.
-Language around topics that involve physical objects and actions are appropriate at this level.
-While young learners of any language would struggle with more esoteric concepts based on behavior.
+The central aspect of teaching students aged 6 to 12 is that they are good at learning concrete topics; the language you choose to teach should reflect that.
+Language around issues that involve physical objects and actions is appropriate at this level.
+In comparison, young learners of any language would struggle with more esoteric concepts based on behavior.

 So here are some Teach and GO tips for ESL teachers for young learners:

-Picture books can be a fun way to demonstrate a new lesson topic before presenting any new information.
-By helping them associate an object or situation (like greeting someone for example) on their own and to remember what they recognized, it makes it easier to understand a new concept.
+Picture books can be fun to demonstrate a new lesson topic before presenting further information.
+Helping them associate an object or situation (like greeting someone, for example) on their own and remember what they recognized makes it easier to understand a new concept.